 Let us know how you’re pedalling in the snow. @wintercityyeg #yegbike

-Visit the City’s website to find practical tips as well as dates for winter cycling workshops to Keep Rolling When It’s Snowing.
+Visit the City’s Winter Cycling website to find practical tips on gear, routes and clothing for winter cycling.

 Bike Edmonton (Formerly Edmonton Bicycle Commuters Society) runs BikeWorks North and South, where you can learn how to repair your own bike and use their workshop and tools.
 They also offer lots of bike-related events across the city, including rides, courses, films, sales, and other events on our calendar.
 Watch the website for winter cycling courses!
 You can follow them on Facebook and Twitter, too.